-In partnership with the tenants of Landmark District and TD Canada Trust, the Tree of Hope donates funds each year to local charitable organizations, shedding light on issues and organizations that need our collective attention.
-To date, millions of dollars have been donated to charities across Canada!
+Through a partnership with the tenants of Landmark District and TD Canada Trust, the Tree of Hope donates funds each year to local charitable organizations, raising awareness of important issues and helping support causes in need.
+To date, millions of dollars have been contributed to charities across Canada.

-The tree now stands over 120 feet tall and has approximately 25,000 LED energy efficient bulbs.
-Over the years, the Tree of Hope has become a community tradition in Kelowna, attended by thousands of people each and every year.
-The magic of the Tree of Hope is that it is has become an iconic symbol for good.
+The tree now stands over 120 feet tall and has approximately 25,000 LED energy-efficient bulbs.
+Over the years, the Tree of Hope has become a community tradition in Kelowna, attended by thousands of people each year.
+The magic of the Tree of Hope is that it has become an iconic symbol for good.
 Not only does it light up our city with holiday spirit, it has also become a beacon for philanthropy and symbolizes Kelowna as a community known for its kindness and charitable giving.

-Our family never would have believed, that back in 1997 that hanging a Christmas tree from the top of the crane would become an annual event celebrating Hope in our community.
-But knowing how this community rallies behind good, it's not surprise this Tree continues to be so meaningful to so many!
+Our family never would have believed that hanging a Christmas tree from the top of the crane in 1997 would become an annual event celebrating hope in our community.
+But knowing how this community rallies behind good, it's no surprise this tree continues to be so meaningful to so many!